MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 ```
 submit.py >
 # define what you want to do for the specified job(s)
-dataset = "{your_dataset_name}"
+dataset = "your_dataset_name"
 job_type = "train"             # this tells the code that this is a training job
 jobdir_start_idx = 0
 n_jobs = 1
 restart = False
 force_overwrite = False
 jobname = "train"              # this is the name of the job, to be used in labeling directories where output will be written
 ```

 If you would like to change the SLURM settings, you should do that next, but for this example we will keep them the same.
 You will then need to specify all parameters that you want to use for training: